Abhishhek-Verma/Artistry-Hub/README.md

 npm start  # Starts the development server.

-🤝 Contributing
-Contributions are welcome!
+🤝 Contributing are welcome!
 Feel free to fork the repository and submit a pull request.